allenfromu/Multi-Paxos-UDP/README.md

 # Multi-Paxos implementation
 ##Overview
 Multi-Paxos is one of the use cases of Paxos.
-I had previously implemented and published the Single-Decree-Paxos implementation in <a href="https://github.com/allenfromu/Single-Decree-Paxos" target="_blank">this Repo</a> before I implemented multi-paxos.
+I had previously implemented and published the Single-Decree-Paxos in <a href="https://github.com/allenfromu/Single-Decree-Paxos" target="_blank">this Repo</a> before I implemented multi-paxos.
 It is important for users to understand the Single-Decree-Paxos before trying to understand multi-paxos.
-This is project is doneThis project was built initially as one of the distributed system benchmarks to help with the DS2 lang research project in the <a href="http://formalverification.cs.utah.edu" target="_blank">Gauss Group</a> at the <a href="http://www.cs.utah.edu" target="_blank">SOC University of Utah.</a> The code is less and simpler thanks to an extremely advanced language Scala and the Akka Actor package, users can definely run this project to help understand how paxos and multi-paxos works.
+This project was built initially as one of the distributed system benchmarks to help with the DS2 lang research project in the <a href="http://formalverification.cs.utah.edu" target="_blank">Gauss Group</a> at the <a href="http://www.cs.utah.edu" target="_blank">SOC University of Utah.</a> The code is less and simpler thanks to an extremely advanced language Scala and the Akka Actor package, users can definely run this project to help understand how paxos and multi-paxos works.

 ##Run the project using <a href="http://www.scala-sbt.org" target="_blank">SBT</a> (Simple Build Tool)
  * Install SBT on your computer.